metapsy-project/metapsyDocs/content/general/_index.en.md

 Like [living systematic reviews](https://www.jclinepi.com/article/S0895-4356(17)30636-4/fulltext), MARDs are updated regularly and therefore provide up-to-date evidence; but the scope of MARDs is much larger than what can be covered in one "living" meta-analysis or systematic review.

+Like [umbrella reviews](https://ebmh.bmj.com/content/21/3/95), MARDs can cover a whole research field.
+However, MARDs do not "lag behind" like umbrella reviews.
+Furthermore, information included in MARDs is established using transparent and consistent standards, and can be easily reused or repurposed by the entire research community.

 {{< youtube y3AosOKX-Q4 >}}

 _A presentation introducing the concept of meta-analytic research domains_